 - Visit the summer display at the library to check out new books and read throughout the summer

-- Enroll my oldest in the library’s summer reading program
+- Enroll in the library’s summer reading program

 - Make homemade bubbles